 Next, cover your beans with water.
 They need to have several inches of water above the bean line, as they will expand, soaking up the liquid.
-I start soaking mine in the evening.
+I usually start soaking mine in the evening.

-This picture is the beans the next morning, after they have soaked all night.
+This picture is the beans the next morning after they have soaked all night.
 See how the water is still covering all of them.
 Be sure to have added enough, so they all will still be covered in the morning.

 Next, you will want to rinse your beans that have been soaking very thoroughly.
 This is an important step.
 It will make your beans less “gassy”, so be sure not to miss this step.
-Rinse them with nice cool water making sure all the old water has been disguarded and all the beans have been rinsed.
+Rinse them with nice cool water making sure all of the old water has been discarded and all the beans have been rinsed.

-After my soaked beans were rinsed, I measured out approximately 8 cups to place in the crockpot.
+After my soaked beans were rinsed, I measured out approximately 8 cups to place in the crock-pot.
 I saved back approximately 2 cups to put in a freezer bag for a later meal.
 They are ready to be cooked in any meal that uses beans.

-This picture was taken after cooking the beans in the crockpot on high for 6 hours (the time may vary according to your crockpot or you could also cook them on low for several more hours).
+This picture was taken after cooking the beans in the crock-pot on high for 6 hours (the time may vary according to your crock-pot or you could also cook them on low –for several more hours).
 This is how they looked.
 They have enough liquid still on them, so none are hard or burned on.
 They are all very soft.

-I used this utensil that I have to smoosh the beans to give them a smoother texture.
+I used this utensil that I have to smash the beans to give them a smoother texture.
 Be creative with your kitchen utensils.
 You could also use a metal potato masher.
-We prefer them semi-smooshed, but not completely, so I just keep using this tool until I have our desired texture.
+We prefer them semi-smashed, but not completely, so I just keep using this tool until I have our desired texture.
 If you do like them smooth, you can let them cool slightly, and then place them in a blender or food processor.

 I am using this amount of cooked beans this week for two of our meals.
 One meal was tacos/burritos with super nachos leftover for lunches.
-The other meal I used them for was crockpot chili.
-I will save the smaller bag, that I froze, for another week when we may have one or the other of these meals again.
+The other meal I used them for was crock-pot chili.
+I will save the smaller bag that I froze for another week when we may have one or the other of these meals again.